ckthiessen/Real-Time-Chat-Application/README.md

 ## Features
 * Real time chat with other users
-* Change your name by sending "/name <new username>"
+* Change your name by sending "/name {new username}"
-* Change your username color by sending "/color <RRGGBB>"
+* Change your username color by sending "/color {RRGGBB}"
 * Uses cookies to remember your username and color from a previous session.
 Cookie lasts one hour.
 * Converts some text emojis [ :)  :(  :O ] into pictoral emojis
 * Shows all current users when fullscreen